You’re out for a nice relaxing walk with your dog.

 - Don’t beep.
 Do you know how loud your car horn is?
 Do you jump if you’re walking past a car and it beeps?
 Yup.
 So why do it to a person walking a dog?
 How about roll down your window and wave or say “What’s shakin bacon?”
 I’m fine with that and I’m sure it will bring a smile to my face.
 Now, I feel I have to make a special note to my friends who are reading who have beeped at me before: It’s all good, we’re still friends.
 I know you were just happy to see me and I was just as happy to see you, after I got done shitting my pants.
 Here’s the rule for you my totally awesome beeping friends: If I am walking my dogs on Prospect Road-no beeping at any time.
 The sidewalk is too close to the street, however, if I am walking east on Route 82 and you are driving west and vice versa, feel free to give a light beep.
 A 4 lane street and a lot of traffic muffles the beeps and doesn’t make me jump 20 feet in the air.
 If you have any questions or need further explanation about these directions, call or text me because my health depends on it.

-- Don’t bark out your window as your driving by.
+- Don’t bark out your window as you’re driving by.
 This is usually unruly teenagers but I have had my fair share of grown men bark at us.
 Really?
 What’s the point to this?
 This freaks some dogs out and could lead to a dog getting injured.
 I don’t get it and it’s stupid so stop doing it.

 - Don’t stop your car on the street to say hello or ask questions.
 This is just dangerous for the driver, for the dog and for the person walking the dog.
 I’ve had an accident happen right in front of me because of this.
 Luckily it was just a mild fender bender and no one was injured but it’s so unnecessary.